KoalaGeo/charnwood-forest-geology/README.md

 At the bottom of the field turn right, crossing an area, sometimes muddy, to a stile into One Barrow Lane.
 Turn left here and go over the bridge.
 The reservoir has flooded the original deep gorge of the Blackbrook.
 It is from this area that the Blackbrook Group of rocks were named.
 Here are some of the earliest formed rocks in Charnwood Forest and hence the oldest.
 They were formed by a more or less continuous rain of dust from the volcano which built up great thicknesses of a sediment.
 The noticeable red staining of the rock is	 caused by the presence of the iron mineral hematite.
 Examples of the rock formation can be seen in the high rocky

-5. BLACKBROOK RESERVOIR A WALK OF 1.6KM TAKING ABOUT
-% OF AN HOUR
+## 5. BLACKBROOK RESERVOIR A WALK OF 1.6KM TAKING ABOUT % OF AN HOUR

 Bear left down a short slope on a well-defined path.
 This is not This walk of about 800m to Blackbrook Reservoir is waymarked  	a public right Of way but kind permission has been given by the to One Barrow Lane and starts on the north side of Oaks Road,Trust.
 Please follow the marked route, keeping all dogs on leads. about 100m east of the entrance to Mount St. Bernard Abbey.
 AtWith the wall on your left, continue beyond a clump of silver the signpost, go through the gap in the wall and following thebirch trees to a large outcrop near the path on your right. yellow waymarks, continue through mixed deciduous woodlandThe rocks here belong to the Maplewell Group.
 They and bracken to a stile near a track.
 Enter the next field and as youwere laid down at a time of great explosive volcanic continue downhill pleasant views of Blackbrook Reservoir comeactivity.
 The middle section of the lower outerops show breccias, where large blocks of rock have been crushed and folded and incorporated amongst a mix of finer grained rock.
 Blocks of slate up to half a metre in length have been found in the breccia.
 These blocks can be easily recognised in the rock face, because they have been weathered to striking white, red and green colours.

-6. WARREN HILLS - A CIRCULARImmediately to the left WALK OF ABOUT 2 1/2KM TAKINGof this section is a very APPROXIMATELY 1 HOURdifferent kind of rock called porphyry, recognis.
+## 6. WARREN HILLS - A CIRCULARImmediately to the left WALK OF ABOUT 2 1/2KM TAKING of this section is a very APPROXIMATELY 1 HOUR

+different kind of rock called porphyry, recognis.
 Start at the lay-by on the north side ofB587.
 Go through theable by its distinctive dark kissing gate into the Nature Reserve of the Leicestershire andpurple colour.
 It was Rutland Trust for Nature Conservation.
 Once known as Highformed when hot, liquid Towers or High Tors, Warren Hills is unusual for its craggyrock was injected into the moorland landscape with purple moor grass and bracken.
 Gosurrounding rocks.
 Some across a field to a gap in a wall.
 Bearing left through an opening inof the liquid cooled and another wall, you will see a jagged and needle-like line of outcropscrystallised slowly and so beyond.formed large crystals, but

 then at some stage the rock must have finished crystallising quickly so that only very small crystals had time to grow; the result is a type of rock which has large crystals in a fine grained mesh of smaller crystals.
 Look closely to see this in the outcrop.
 The path continues through a small group of trees.
 Notice as